ebiznext/datalab/datalab/modules/es/README.md

 ```
 By default head and analysis-icu plugins are installed (see defaults/main.yml).

 Concerning [searchguard plugin](https://github.com/floragunncom/search-guard) it is important to note that it [didn't support Elasticsearcl 1.7](https://github.com/floragunncom/search-guard/issues/41) yet.
 Otherwise, for the previous versions it is possible to build and/or install the plugin.
-Just set the `elasticsearch_install_searchguard` flag to `true` (disabled by default).
+Just set the `elasticsearch_plugins_searchguard_install` flag to `true` (disabled by default).
 The search-guard plugin should not be specified within "elasticsearch_plugins" list as it will has a custom installation.

 ### Installing Custom JARs
 Custom jars are made available to the Elasticsearch classpath by being downloaded into the elasticsearch_home_dir/lib folder.
 You will need to define an array called `elasticsearch_custom_jars` in the corresponding playbook or inventory file, such that: